A lower bound for the double slice genus: Construction of the lower bound

-It clearly follows from Proposition \ref{extendability} that However, $\theta_1$ has an apparent drawback in that $H_1(W_i)$ cannot be inferred from the knot $K$, and taking a further minimum over all possible extendable pairs would lead to rather trivial bounds.
-Fortunately, we are able to remedy this by using Casson-Gordon invariants in the next subsection.
+It follows from Proposition \ref{extendability} that However, $\theta_1$ has an apparent drawback in that $H_1(W_i)$ cannot be inferred from the knot $K$, and taking a further minimum over all possible admissible pairs would lead to rather trivial bounds.